postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 [![postman capture proxy](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)

-Similar to the [Interceptor Chrome extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman app proxy also intercepts and captures your requests and responses.
-You can log all network requests under the History tab in the sidebar, or in a collection.
+Similar to the [Interceptor Chrome extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman app proxy also intercepts and captures your requests.
+Additionally, it can capture responses.
+You can log all network requests and responses under the History tab in the sidebar, or in a collection.

 ## Using Postman's proxy example